 The Gallatin Dean’s Scholarship is a need-based award available for Gallatin January Term and Summer travel courses.
 Eligibility:

 The following students will receive priority consideration: continuing students who will apply the course credit towards their degree requirements; students with advanced class standing; students who have not received a Gallatin Dean's Scholarship in the past.

 The amount awarded is typically equivalent to full or half course tuition.
 Scholarships are awarded based on the availability of funds.
 The amount awarded will reflect the total amount that can be received from both Gallatin and NYU's Office of Financial Aid for the term.
 Note that financial aid for summer study away, even from non-NYU sources, can be limited, so awardees should anticipate covering the remaining costs of the program without additional aid.

-Requirements for Dean's Scholarship Recipients Recipients will be required to share their experiences abroad, either by posting photos on Gallatin Global’s social media sites and/or giving a brief presentation to students at a Gallatin Global information session.
+Dean's Scholarship recipients will be required to share their experiences on the program.
+Examples include blogging for Gallatin Global’s blog site and giving a brief presentation to students at a Gallatin Global information session.

-See the following for information on non-NYU scholarships, fellowships, and fundraising ideas:
+See the following for information on additional scholarships, fellowships, and fundraising ideas: